-But there is yet another level that takes RPM and provides much more for both the care team and patient, all while requiring no additional staff or facilities.
+But there is yet another level of RPM that provides much more for both the care team and patient, all while requiring no additional staff or facilities.
 Remote Patient Engagement (RPE) has been referred to as the difference between a calculator (remote patient communication), the first desktop computer (RPM), and the latest smart devices with 10 processors, terabytes of memory, and built-in, Siri-like capabilities (RPE).

 True patient engagement incorporates predictive, proactive and preventative care.
 How does it do it?

-Remote Patient Engagement provides the healthcare platform of the future.
-Some components include:
+Remote Patient Engagement platforms are the way of the future.
+Some RPE components:

-Medication Management.
-This feature reminds the patient to take medicine, provides proactive alerts if medicine was not taken, provide information about when and how to take medicine, and to be proactive when new medications are added.
+- Medication Management.
+This feature reminds the patient to take medicine, provides proactive alerts if medicine is not taken, provides information about when and how to take medicine, and can be proactive when new medications are added.

-Secure Messaging.
+- Secure Messaging.
 HIPAA-compliant communication is key for any remote healthcare solution.
-With RPE, texts, pictures and videos are secure sent and HIPAA-compliant.
+With RPE, texts, pictures and videos can be securely sent to the patient’s care team.

-Family Participation.
-True RPE includes the active participation of close family members and loved ones.
-At the patient’s discretion, some or all data can be shared with family members and friends.
-They can access the app and the care team 24/7 from anywhere.
+- Family Participation.
+True RPE includes the active participation of close family members and friends.
+At the patient’s discretion, some or all of their data can be shared with family members and friends, who can then access the mobile app to help monitor the patient’s behavior and remind the patient of upcoming appointments and scheduled activities.
 They can also be on the patient’s list of those to be contacted by care providers for updates or concerns.
 Including friends and family in a patient’s care has proven to create better long-term outcomes.

-Smart Device Capable.
-True RPE can tie into all bluetooth capable devices, pulling data from fitbit-type activity trackers, glucose monitors, scales, pacemakers, insulin pumps, neuro-monitoring systems, and other medical devices.
+- Smart Device Capable.
+True RPE includes all of the capabilities of Remote Patient Monitoring, including Bluetooth device integration, as well as monitoring of Activity Trackers.
 As more advanced devices are created, they will be seamlessly incorporated into the smart device network.

 Do All Remote Patient Engagement Providers Offer All of These Capabilities?

 The number of Remote Patient Engagement providers is understandably fewer than Remote Patient Monitoring.
-And within that subset, not all platforms offer all of the services noted above. m.Care, developed by LifeSience Technologies, is one such platform that provides a full suite of capabilities.
+And within that subset, not all platforms offer all the services noted above. m.Care, developed by LifeScience Technologies, is one such platform that provides a full suite of capabilities.

 m.Care technology burst on the scene in 2014 when it was competitively selected to provide the software to power Mercy Virtual, the first virtual healthcare center in the world.
-LifeSience Technologies’ history of utilizing technology to create modern healthcare solutions led to the development of a deeper, more robust platform than was being envisioned at the time.
+LifeScience Technologies’ history of utilizing technology to create modern healthcare solutions led to the development of a robust, highly configurable platform, to monitor all types of patient conditions and disease-states.

-Their experience at building custom solutions proved critical to creating the interactive, highly successful PRE platform they provide today.
-While the platform is widely used for the chronic care patient populations, it also has significant penetration in the mental and behavioral health space, corporate wellness, concierge medicine, and payer models.
+Their experience at building custom solutions proved critical in creating the interactive, highly successful PRE platform they provide today.
+While the platform is widely used for chronic care patient populations, it also has significant penetration in the mental and behavioral health space, corporate wellness, concierge medicine, and payer models.